How the aviation industry is set to transform in the Gulf – and why Dubai has a front-row seat to the action.

 The UAE leads with ambitious targets and high investment

 Aviation accounts for around 27% of Dubai’s GDP and the emirate retains its crown as a global hub for both passenger and cargo traffic.
-Dubai International Airport leads the world in international passenger volume, handling 83.6 million travellers in 2016 according to Airports Council International.
+Dubai International Airport leads the world in international passenger volume, handling 89.1 million travellers in 2018 according to Dubai International Airport.
 The airport is currently working to expand capacity to 118 million passengers by 2023 under the DXB Plus programme.

 At Al Maktoum International (DWC), where over 200 million passengers and 16 million tonnes of cargo is the end goal, the bigger investment picture covers the 145-square-metre Dubai South community with dedicated aviation, logistics, business and residential districts that, according to Khalifa Al Zaffin, executive chairman of Dubai Aviation City, will house around one million people and create 500,000 jobs upon phased completion.

 “Continued diversification of Dubai’s economy is a key driver, as is further enhancement of the tourism offering,” says Strickland.
 “Of course, further airport investment in additional capacity at Dubai and Dubai World Central is a fundamental part of the strategy.”